samuel-jimenez/GramEditor/docs/src/icon-themes.md

 ## Installing more Icon Themes

-More icon themes are available from the Extensions page, which you can access via the command palette with `zed: extensions` or the [Tehanu website](https://tehanu.liten.app/extensions?filter=icon-themes).
+More icon themes are available from the Extensions page, which you can access via the command palette with `zed: extensions` or the [Gram website](https://gram.liten.app/extensions?filter=icon-themes).

 ## Configuring Icon Themes

 Your selected icon theme is stored in your settings file.
-You can open your settings file from the command palette with {#action tehanu::OpenSettingsFile} (bound to {#kb tehanu::OpenSettingsFile}).
+You can open your settings file from the command palette with {#action gram::OpenSettingsFile} (bound to {#kb gram::OpenSettingsFile}).

-Just like with themes, Tehanu allows for configuring different icon themes for light and dark mode.
+Just like with themes, Gram allows for configuring different icon themes for light and dark mode.
 You can set the mode to `"light"` or `"dark"` to ignore the current system mode.

 ```json [settings]